jlapeyre/PrimeSieve.jl/README.md

 See [LICENSE.md](../master/LICENSE.md) for links to the authors of the tables and the libraries used in this package.

-I am unaware of binaries of libprimesieve for Windows and OSX, so these are not installed automatically.
+I am unaware of binaries of libprimesieve and libprimecount for Windows and OSX, so these are not installed automatically.

 This is not a registered package, and it has a non-registered dependency.
-You can install it with
+You can install it (at least on Unix) with

 ```julia
 Pkg.clone("https://github.com/jlapeyre/DeepConvert.jl")